 Theme Strategic Objectives Local Plan Policies Growth & Infrastructure SO1 Ensuring sustainable growth and associated infrastructure including the continued regeneration of town and neighbourhood centres to deliver the annual target for new homes and the provision of integrated health and care hubs.
 SO2 Delivering enough homes and jobs to meet our needs.
 Promote and demand good urban design practices throughout all types and scale of development across Central Bedfordshire.
 SP1, SP2, SP5, SP7, R1, R2, R3, T1, EE12, HQ1, HQ2, HQ5, HQ9, HQ11.
 Local Character SO3 Conserve and enhance the area's heritage and settings by ensuring new development, including changes to the public realm, are of high quality design, appropriate to the significance of the heritage asset, and seek to maintain and enhance the contribution of built, landscaped and buried heritage.
 SO4 Create high quality neighbourhoods that have regard for local character and use sustainability principles which are sensitive and responsive to the significance of the local environment, are distinctive, safe, functional and accessible and which reinforce the identity of the area's townscapes, landscape and public places.
 SP3, SP4, SP5, EE4, EE5, EE6, EE7, EE8, EE9, HQ1, HQ7, HQ8, HQ9, HE1, HE2, HE3, DC1, DC2, DC3, DC5.
 Jobs & Business SO5 Provide a minimum of 24,000 new jobs by 2035, accommodating new economic growth along strategic and sustainable transportation routes, new mixed use developments and existing established sites.
-SO6 Recognise the contribution of land for employment uses to meet the needs of different sectors of the economy Homes SO8 Address housing needs in Central Bedfordshire using appropriate affordable housing targets and policies to encourage quality and choice.
+SO6 Recognise the contribution of land for employment uses to meet the needs of different sectors of the economy and manage the release of surplus employment land for other uses where appropriate.
+SO7 Link deprived areas with employment benefits arising from the development of major sites and existing key SP1, EMP1, EMP2, EMP3, EMP4, EMP5.
+Homes SO8 Address housing needs in Central Bedfordshire using appropriate affordable housing targets and policies to encourage quality and choice.
 SP1, SP8, H1, H2, H3, H4, H5, H6, H7, H8, H9, DC3.

-Theme Strategic Objectives Local Plan Policies sport SO9 Reduce the reliance on the use of the car by improving facilities at bus and train stations, delivering transport interchanges and by promoting safe and sustainable forms of transport, such as improved walking and cycling routes.
+Theme Strategic Objectives Local Plan Policies Transport SO9 Reduce the reliance on the use of the car by improving facilities at bus and train stations, delivering transport interchanges and by promoting safe and sustainable forms of transport, such as improved walking and cycling routes.
 T1, T2, T3, T4, T5, T6, EE11, HQ1, HQ2.
-Transport SO10 Ensure a reliable network of east/west and north/south public transport routes to improve access to local services and facilities, especially for those without a car, through well planned routes and integrated public transport.
+SO10 Ensure a reliable network of east/west and north/south public transport routes to improve access to local services and facilities, especially for those without a car, through well planned routes and integrated public transport.
 Encouraging the shift from road to rail freight to reduce demands on the highway network.
 Environment SO11 Promote healthier and more active lifestyles by improving the quality of, and accessibility to, the area's open spaces, as areas for sports, recreation, visual interest, biodiversity, education, health and well being.
 SP3, EE1, EE2, EE3, EE4, EE5, EE6, EE7, EE8, EE9, EE10, EE11, SO12 Encourage the development of wildlife corridors and networks and provide new open spaces in line with the requirements identified in Central Bedfordshire's Leisure Strategy EE12, T6, CC1, CC2, CC3, CC4, CC5, CC6, CC7, CC8, HQ1, HQ10, DC1, DC2, DC4, SO13 Support the necessary changes to adapt to climate change by minimising emissions of carbon and local air quality pollutants, protecting and enhancing biodiversity.
 Improving and protecting air and water quality, reducing flood risk and adverse impacts from noise including the safeguarding of quiet areas and reducing the impacts of contaminated land.
 DC5.